anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

   [ICS20](https://docs.cosmos.network/v0.42/modules/ibc/) fungible token
   transfers.
 * A set of Ethereum smart contracts.
+* An automated process to send validator set updates to the Ethereum smart contracts.
-* A relayer for submitting transactions to Ethereum
+* A relayer binary to aid in submitting transactions to Ethereum

 This basic bridge architecture should provide for almost-Namada consensus security for the bridge and free Ethereum state reads on Namada, plus